seinecle/gephi-tutorials/docs/generated-html/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 image::Computing-betweenness-centrality.png[align="center",title="Computing betweenness centrality"]

 //ST: !
-This will open a window where you can choose parameters.
-They are explained in a more advanced tutorials.
-Leave them unchanged, and click "OK":
+This will open a window with parameters (explained in a more advanced tutorials).
+Click "OK":

 image::Parameters-for-the-computation-of-betweenness-centrality.png[align="center",title="Parameters for the computation of betweenness centrality"]

 //ST: !
-A report window opens (it is explained in a more advanced tutorial).
+A report window opens (also explained in a other tutorials).
 Close it.

 image::Report-after-the-computation-of-betweenness-centrality.png[align="center",title="Report after the computation of betweenness centrality"]

-Gephi has computed the betweenness centrality of each node in the network.
 Now we can visualize this information.

 == (to be continued)